Ford Fiesta ST hatchback review

 More reviews

 The good news is that all of this potential for fun has not come at the expense of day-to-day usability.
 The Fiesta ST loses none of the standard car’s space and practicality, with the same interior layout and identical boot space.
-Unlike some rivals, both three and five-door versions are available too.
+Unlike most rivals, both three and five-door versions are available too.
 The ST also benefits from the same five-star Euro NCAP safety rating as the standard Fiesta.
 Provided you can afford the higher running costs, there’s no reason why the Fiesta ST couldn’t serve perfectly well as everyday transport.

 The Fiesta ST doesn’t give much cause for complaint, but those who value pliant suspension and relaxed cruising may find it slightly too firm, especially over rougher surfaces.
 While the car’s sporty suspension actually does a fine job of keeping the driver in control over undulating roads, ride quality does suffer slightly even in the most relaxed driving mode.